Overview

 Usage statistics and market shares of CSS frameworks W3Techs

 Web development techniques have matured in the last decade.
 W3C has updated both HTML and CSS standards to accommodate the changing needs of the business of website / application building.
-These latest versions of the web standards have become powerful enough to reduce the reliance on Javascript to control the user experience.
+These latest versions of the web standards have become powerful enough to reduce the reliance on JavaScript to control the user experience.
 This maturation of web standards has delivered very comprehensive capabilities.
-Modern evergreen browsers have become very sophisticated and efficient in handling HTML5 for structure and CSS3 for presentation to the point that Javascript use can be minimized or, in some cases such as static web pages, can be eliminated.
-Javascript can return to its roots to provide a way for the web page to communicate with the server to fetch user data and to hydrate HTML scaffolding.
+Modern evergreen browsers have become very sophisticated and efficient in handling HTML5 for structure and CSS3 for presentation to the point that JavaScript use can be minimized or, in some cases such as static web pages, can be eliminated.
+JavaScript can return to its roots to provide a way for the web page to communicate with the server to fetch user data and to hydrate HTML scaffolding.

 The widespread adoption and use of web technologies has increased the supply of companies capable of delivering websites to meet the needs of the buyers.
 This competition has also increased the competitive pressures on web page / application builders.
 The plethora of frameworks and languages available makes architectural choices critical and has a major impact on project costs and delivery times.
 Note that all frameworks / libraries work as advertised and do their job to help build web pages, but do so at varying cost points.
 These changes have shifted the focus from developer-driven innovation to the product manager who has to live in a world of constraints of both time and money.